 Reaching Independence through Support and Education (RISE): Functional Academic Instructional Program

-The Department of Special Education is part of the Department of Instructional Interventions.
+The Department of Special Education is part of the Department of Student Services.
 This department is responsible for the collaboration and intervention for any student who exhibits significant learning, social, emotional, or behavioral difficulties.
 The identification, evaluation, and reevaluation of students with one or more of 13 categories of disability is another role the department serves.

 D303 Continuum of Services

 The continuum of services represents all levels of special education services and support available to students entitled to special education in the district.
 A student’s placement on the continuum of services is based on the percentage of time the student accesses the general education environment.
 Levels of service across the D303 continuum include:

 This means that educational placement is not a classroom or building; it refers to the percentage of general education time mentioned above.
 The below diagram outlines the D303 Continuum of Services in more detail.
 Based on the D303 Continuum of Services, students in instructional programs sit within the 02 or 03 level of service based on their Individualized Education Plan.